error-tracker/yii2-log-target/README.md

 You can use Yii2's [error and
 warning](https://www.yiiframework.com/doc/guide/2.0/en/runtime-logging#log-messages)
 methods to log errors to Error Tracker without throwing exceptions.
-This will still be logged in the same was and automatically sent if you have your log target configured.
+This will still be logged in the same way, and will additionally and automatically sent if you have the log target configured.
 The below code will send an error without throwing an exception.